Applying for British citizenship - naturalisation

 Additional requirements for EEA nationals who have been students or self-sufficient in the UK in the ten years preceding their application for British citizenship

-The new policy doubles the period of time, from five years to ten years, during which certain EU citizens in the UK must have held comprehensive sickness insurance (CSI) or a European health insurance card (EHIC) issued by an EU country, in order to qualify for citizenship.
+The current immigration rules double the period of time, from five years to ten years, during which certain EU citizens in the UK must have held comprehensive sickness insurance (CSI) or a European health insurance card (EHIC) issued by an EU country, in order to qualify for citizenship.

 Below are some important points in this regard: